 Humming, singing, movement and rhythm has been shown to activate still intact neurological pathways.
 From the simple playing of percussion instruments to playing individuals' favourite pieces of music, means their attention is engaged and they are actively involved in the therapeutic process.

 Music has soothing and relaxing benefits that can help people with dementia communicate on an emotional, social and cognitive level.
 Music is unique in its powerful ability to elicit both memories and emotions.
-This can provide an important link to individual's past and a means of nonverbal communication.
+This can provide an important link to an individual's past and a means of nonverbal communication.
 Music is an integral part of our dementia care program.

 "Music is the moonlight in the gloomy night of life" -Jean Paul Friedrich Richter